 An Illinois State Fire Marshal says an electrical malfunction caused a fire that gutted the Bailey House Restaurant in Camp Point Sunday.

-The newly renovated restaurant is the site of the century-old Bailey's Opera House in town.
+is the site of the century-old Bailey's Opera House in town.
 Owners Ted and Sara Lung had just opened for business Aug.
 31.

 "We went through a 4 month renovation.
 Everything's brand spanking new," Ted Lung said

 Lung said an employee, arriving on scene, noticed the flames and immediately called for help.
 It took about 8 minutes for the first fire crews to arrive.